 - abdominal cramps

-- narrowing of the bowel caused by a tumor
+- bowel narrowing caused by a tumor

 How much fiber you need is based on your age and sex.
+According to the Academy of Nutrition and Dietetics, people following a 2,000-calorie diet should get the following amounts of fiber:

 Know your fibers